 This course will focus on facility wide quality assessment programs, practical applications and methodologies.
 The course will address data collection and analysis, regulatory, accreditation and patient safety compliance; credentialing and utilization, risk, and case management.
-Prerequisite: HIM 200 issues pertaining to electronic files, data management and use, information systems life cycle and current and future healthcare technologies, applications, and security solutions.
-Prerequisite: None

 HIM 290 - Introduction to Management